top of page

 Christian Unschooling:

-Because I wanted to explore this particular educational approach within the context of my life and faith, it became clear to me that I would be challenged to explore the actual meaning of Christianity and unschooling as opposed to the accepted meaning of each.
-In this way, unschooling became a challenge to my Christianity, and vice versa.
-In short, there was no comfortable sitting back in this process – I was required to think, to read, to pray.
-Overall, I asked for - and depended upon - the guidance and protection of the Holy Spirit.
+Because Craig and I wanted to explore this particular educational approach within the context of our life and faith, it became clear to us that we would be challenged to explore the actual meaning of both Christianity and unschooling as opposed to the accepted meaning of each.
+In this way, unschooling became a challenge to our understanding of what it was to be a Christian, and vice versa.
+In short, there was no comfortable sitting back in this process – we were required to think, to read, to pray.
+Overall, we asked for - and depended upon - the guidance and protection of the Holy Spirit.
+These explorations required us to go outside of our comfort zones, our sense of what was ‘normal’ and ‘how things should be.’
+It was scary and exhilarating at the same time.
+We did not know there could be this much freedom.
+In those early days of home education becoming legal in South Africa, most people didn’t think there could be.
+We were warned, on more than one occasion, that we were ruining our children’s lives and that they would not be well equipped for the future.
+It is unsettling for everyone when the mould is broken.

 Subsequently I have seen that this type of intellectual and spiritual challenge is common in unschooling.
 When one casts off accepted norms and customs, and begins to ask questions about those norms, it becomes an inevitable opportunity for growth or retreat; to go the way of faith and trust, or the way of fear and mistrust.
 Either way, a choice is made, and one's direction is determined by that choice.